pollen-robotics/Reachy2Teleoperation/README.md

 ## Issues / Contributions

 If you have any problem, you can create an issue or chat with us on our [discord server](https://discord.com/channels/519098054377340948/991321051835404409).
-Finally, anyone is welcome to contribute to this project.
-Feel free to checkout the **develop** branch and to pull request any modifications.